Cross-platform hardware benchmark of style-based quantum GANs for data augmentation on superconducting and trapped-ion processors: Introduction

-The paper is organized as follows.
-In Section~\ref{sec:technology} we present the two quantum computers on which we implement the style-based qGAN algorithm: the {\tt ibm\_torino} device based on the IBM Heron superconducting transmon qubits and the {\tt aria-1} device based on the IonQ trapped-ion qubits.
-In Section~\ref{sec:algorithm} we summarize briefly the design and architecture of the style-based qGAN.
-We also introduce the parallelization allowing for reducing the number of effective runs required to obtain the total number of samples from the quantum generator.
-In Section~\ref{sec:results} we present the experimental results of the hardware implementation in the context of data augmentation using Monte Carlo distributions for high-energy physics as real-world data, comparing the performance of {\tt aria-1} and of {\tt ibm\_torino}.
-In Section~\ref{sec:conclusion} we present our conclusion and outlook for further explorations.
-In Appendix~\ref{sec:appendixnoise} we include a noise simulation for the IonQ {\tt aria-1} device comparing runs using 512 shots and 1024 shots, while Appendix~\ref{sec:appendixibm} presents additional results on the IBM {\tt ibm{\_}cusco} device based on the Eagle chip.
+This paper is organized as follows.
+In Section~\ref{sec:technology} we present the two quantum computers on which we implement the style-based qGAN algorithm: the \ibm\ device based on the IBM Heron superconducting transmon qubits and the \ionq\ device based on the IonQ trapped-ion qubits.
+In Section~\ref{sec:algorithm}, we summarize briefly the design and architecture of the style-based qGAN.
+We also introduce circuit replication, which reduces the number of effective runs required to obtain the total number of samples from the quantum generator, and we contrast it with general-purpose multi-programming as discussed above.
+In Section~\ref{sec:results} we present the experimental results of the hardware implementation in the context of data augmentation using Monte Carlo distributions for high-energy physics as real-world data, comparing the performance of \ionq\ and of \ibm.
+In Section~\ref{sec:conclusion} we present our conclusion and outlook for further exploration.
+In \ref{sec:appendixnoise} we include a noise simulation for the IonQ \ionq\ device comparing runs using 512 shots and 1024 shots, while \ref{sec:appendixibm} presents additional results on the IBM {\tt ibm{\_}cusco} device based on the Eagle chip.